Ennedi Plateau: History of protection

 Just under one-tenth of World Heritage Sites are in Africa, but the site was added to the UNESCO World Heritage Site in February 2016.
 During this process, there was much debate over what should be included.
 First of all, two administration zones and several villages had to reach agreement on whether it was considered a part of the World Heritage Site.
 However, its establishment has benefited Chad by increasing income in the area from tourists who spend money to stay.
 Also, the Chadian government eventually reduced the size of the protected area due to oil exploration.
 The Ennedi suffers from high income inequality, so the use of oil reserves has allowed for better redistribution of wealth.
-There is believed to have been a partnership contract between the State Party and oil companies for oil exploration and the private lease of land which have raised regarding the reduced amount of protected area by UNESCO.
-As a result to this increase in oil exploitation, there has been accidental oil spills in Chad, leaving the contamination of groundwater, accidental chemical spills, and the reduction in air quality.
+There is believed to have been a partnership contract between the State Party and oil companies for oil exploration and the private lease of land which have raised concerns regarding the reduced amount of protected area by UNESCO.
+As a result to this increase in oil exploitation, there have been accidental oil spills in Chad, leaving the contamination of groundwater, accidental chemical spills, and the reduction in air quality.

 African Parks assumed management of this area in partnership with the Chadian government in early 2018.
 African Parks intends to improve the park's infrastructure and explore the potential for tourism to amass support for this landscape and to contribute to the needs of the local people.
 The European Union contributed €4.7 million to African Parks, and the Dutch Postcode Lottery gave around €3 million over three years to this organization.
 Furthermore, about 50,000 km2, a large portion of the Ennedi Plateau, was designated as the Ennedi Natural and Cultural Reserve by the Chadian government in January 2019.

 The World Bank has also worked with the Chadians by recommending the oil-revenues-management-and-redistribution program, which states that “70% of direct oil revenues are to be allocated to priority sectors, 15% to public investments, 5% to the oil-producing department, and 10% to future generations.”
 However, the Chadian government has already been criticized for not abiding by the program.

+Geology

+The plateau consists of Cambrian-Ordivician to Carboniferous sandstone on the north-facing Gondwana platform.
+The sandstone overlies the Pan-African basement consisting of granites, gneiss, or quartzite ridges.
+Glacial lineations, plus ridge-and-trough topography, record the Andean-Saharan glaciation.